Eurovision 2026 Final Set for Vienna Amid Notable Absences and New Announcers

 Key Facts

-- The Eurovision 2026 final will take place in Vienna, with increased travel to the Austrian capital.
+- The Eurovision 2026 final will take place in Vienna on Saturday night.

 - Drag artist La Voix, a former Strictly star, will announce the UK's Eurovision results.